timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/source-template.md

 ```
 All ClusterSourceTemplate cares about is whether the `spec.urlPath` and `spec.revisionPath` are passed in correctly from the templated object that implements the actual functionality we want to use as part of our path to production.

-For our continuous path to production where every git commit to the codebase will trigger another execution of the Supply Chain, we need a solution that watches our configured source code Git repository for changes or will be trigger via e.g. a Webhook and provides the sourcecode for the following steps/resources.
+For our continuous path to production where every git commit to the codebase will trigger another execution of the Supply Chain, we need a solution that watches our configured source code Git repository for changes or will be trigger via e.g. a Webhook and provides the sourcecode for steps/resources that follow it.

 **In the best case** there is already a Kubernetes native solution with a **custom resource available for the functionality** we are looking for. **Otherwise, we can leverage a Kubernetes native CI/CD solution** like Tekton to do the job, which is part of TAP.
-For more **complex and asynchronous functionalities**, we have to **implement our own [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/)**.

 In this case, the [Flux](https://fluxcd.io) Source Controller is part of TAP for this functionality, which is a Kubernetes operator that helps to acquire artifacts from external sources such as Git, Helm repositories, and S3 buckets.
-We can have a closer look at the custom resource the solution provides via the following command and then only have to configure it as a template in the ClusterSourceTemplate.
+We can have a closer look at the custom resource this solution provides via the following command, and then only have to configure it as a template in the ClusterSourceTemplate.
 ```terminal:execute
 command: kubectl describe crds gitrepositories
 clear: true